Cromlech/dolmen.forms.crud/src/dolmen/forms/crud/README.txt

 In a `IFieldsCustomization`, the customization happens at the __call__ level.
-The forms, while they update the objects fields, query a `IFieldsCustomization` adapter and call it, giving the fields as argument.
+The forms, while they update the objects fields, query a `IFieldsCustomization` adapter and call it, giving the fields as an argument.

 Let's implement an example::